Hpanton447/-CyberBlog/index.md

-Welcome to my page, here is where I document all my code, research CTFs and more.
-Please feel free to explore.
-My linkedIn is at the bottom off the page if you want to have a chat or connect feel free!
+Welcome to this cyber security hub!
+Dive into a collection of code, CTF challenges, and research, all shared for exploration and learning.
+Feel free to browse, get inspired, and connect—LinkedIn details are at the bottom for anyone up for a chat! 🚀🔍💻

 ## Cool Stuff
 - [XSSy Walkthroughs](XSSy/main.md)